gschmutz/bigdata-spark-workshop/10a-data-ingestion-with-dlt/README.md

       <<: *dlt-env
 ```

+Docker Compose merges it automatically with `docker-compose.yml` on every `docker compose up` — no extra flags needed.

 Note the endpoint URL uses `rustfs-1:9000` (the internal Docker network address), not `localhost:9005`.

 Apply the override by restarting the Airflow services: